Sylvia Sky, M.A., is an experienced writer-astrologer and author of "Sun Sign Confidential: The Dark Side of all 12 Zodiac Signs."

 What you might have heard about Venus in Virgo males being monkish or shy is simply incorrect.
 Mick Jagger and John Lennon, who stirred things up wherever they went, were born with Venus in Virgo.
 Bruno Mars has Venus in Virgo.
 Amazingly versatile, like typical Virgos they work hard.
 Internationally, Julio Iglesias, a Spanish singer so polished that English speakers and Chinese fans embraced him, recorded songs in 14 languages and sold more than 300 million records.
 Shy?
 No. Venus-in-Virgo guys practically own the planet.

 Male celebrities with Venus in Virgo tend to have Venus setting in the west, just like their accomplished female counterparts.
-Examples include Jimmy Fallon, Bill Murray, Sting, and Leonard Cohen, the songwriter who actually did spend five years in a Zen monastery.
+Examples include Jimmy Fallon, Bill Murray, Sting, and Leonard Cohen, the Venus-in-Virgo songwriter who actually did spend five years in a Zen monastery.
 But he came back out!
 All evolved beyond youthful fame and stayed productive and relevant as they matured.
-Swiss tennis champion Roger Federer has Venus in Virgo, but his horoscope shows Venus rising rather than setting, a hint that success might not follow him into maturity -- but at age 36 he’s been a great athlete for 20 years and on track to becoming the greatest tennis player of all time.
+Swiss tennis champion Roger Federer has Venus in Virgo, but his horoscope shows Venus rising rather than setting, a hint that success might not follow him into maturity—but at age 38 he’s been a great athlete for over 20 years and on track to becoming the greatest tennis player of all time.

 Regardless of looks, gender or marital status, a Venus in Virgo person has much to look forward to.
 If you are one of them, take care not to overthink everything.
-Venus in Virgo women spend too much time solving other people’s problems.
+Venus in Virgo women, in search of perfection, spend too much time pinpointing and analyzing other people’s problems and faults.
 The men have sexual worries and tend to blame their personal problems on sex or women, domains of Venus.
 Jagger once sang, with an edge in his voice, “Some girls give me children I never asked them for," as if he had nothing to do with it.

 Always Copycatted, Never Duplicated

-They can, if inclined, make a career of their perfectionism, like Martha Stewart, who packaged and sold perfection for the home; Louis Vuitton, who makes perfect accessories; and Gene Kelly, the Hollywood dancer, called “ruthless” in his pursuit of perfection, who rehearsed his partner Doris Day until her feet bled.
+They can, if inclined, make a career of their perfectionism, like Martha Stewart, who packaged and sold perfection for the home; Louis Vuitton, who makes perfect accessories; and Gene Kelly, the Hollywood dancer, called “ruthless” in his pursuit of perfection, who rehearsed his partner Debbie Reynolds until her feet bled.

-We spoke before of modeling.
 Those born with Venus in Virgo are natural role models.
 From grade school onward they will suffer copycats.
-People get Brazilian butt lifts to try to look like Kim Kardashian, or want to perform like Jagger, or write poetry like Sylvia Plath, another fierce Venus-in-Virgo perfectionist who tragically preferred death to failure.
-Meghan Markle, fiancée of British Prince Harry, is destined to be copied everywhere.
-Yet Markle’s Venus placement, below her chart’s horizon (all her natal planets are below the horizon!) hints that the trend she sets might be for charitable work and giving rather than jet-setting and stylish clothes.
+People get Brazilian butt lifts to try to look like Kim Kardashian, or want to "move like Jagger," or write poetry like Sylvia Plath, another fierce Venus-in-Virgo perfectionist who tragically preferred death to failure.
+Meghan Markle, wife of British Prince Harry, is destined to be copied everywhere.
+Yet Markle’s Venus placement, below her chart’s horizon (all her natal planets are below the horizon!) hints that the trend she sets might be for charitable work and giving rather than jet-setting and stylish clothes, and we know she likes privacy.

 Like everyone else Venus in Virgo needs friends, but being rather self-involved and preoccupied, they might choose associates or spouses for status or convenience, then be critical behind their backs because they aren’t true-blue.
 Yet Venus in Virgo treats customers, clients, fans, students and animals kindly.
-Their pets are meticulously groomed.
 Brigitte Bardot chose animal welfare as her life’s work.
-It seems apt that great beauties, post-stardom, care most about creatures who offer unconditional love.
+It seems apt that great beauties care most about creatures who offer unconditional love.

 Sylvia Sky does not select or endorse the ads appearing on her pages.